Chicago Marriage Visa Lawyer

 Marriage Visa Requirements

-- U.S. citizen or permanent resident sponsorship.
-To qualify for a marriage green card, you must have a sponsoring spouse whoâs either a U.S. citizen or a lawful permanent resident (green card holder).
+To qualify for a marriage green card, you must have a sponsoring spouse who is either a U.S. citizen or a lawful permanent resident (green card holder).
 Your spouse's immigration status will determine the specific path you follow.

-- Age requirements.
-Both you and your spouse must meet the minimum age requirement to obtain a marriage green card.
+Each spouse must meet the minimum age requirement to obtain a marriage green card.
 Typically, both spouses must be at least 18 years old.

 Marriage Visa Application Process: A Step-by-Step Guide

-- Verify your eligibility.
-If youâre a U.S. citizen or a green card holder with a valid, recognized marriage, you may be eligible to sponsor your foreign national spouse for a permanent marriage green card.
+If you're a U.S. citizen or a green card holder with a valid marriage, you may be eligible to sponsor your foreign national spouse for a permanent marriage green card.

-- Await approval and a visa number (if applicable).
-After the approval of Form I-130, the case will be transferred to the National Visa Center for further processing.
-If youâre a U.S. citizen, your spouse may proceed to the next step; if youâre a lawful permanent resident (LPR), they may need to wait for a visa number to become available due to annual quotas.
+After Form I-130 is approved, the case will be transferred to the National Visa Center for further processing.
+If you're a U.S. citizen, your spouse may proceed to the next step; if you're a lawful permanent resident, they may need to wait for a visa number to become available due to annual quotas.

-- Apply for adjustment of status or go through consular processing.
-If your spouse is already in the U.S., they can apply for adjustment of status (Form I-485) to become a lawful permanent resident; if theyâre abroad, they must undergo processing at the appropriate U.S. embassy or consulate.
+If your spouse is already in the U.S., they can file Form I-485 to become a lawful permanent resident; if they are abroad, they must undergo processing at the appropriate U.S. embassy or consulate.

-- Get conditional permanent residency (if applicable).
 If the marriage is less than two years old when the green card is granted, your spouse will receive a two-year conditional green card.
 You can remove the conditional status by jointly filing Form I-751, Petition to Remove Conditions on Residence, within 90 days before the card expires.

 Overcoming Challenges for Marriage Visa Success